foundations to ux research course

 2. If I could jump back in time to do this over

-I would push harder to incorporate diary to gain deeper ethnographic understanding throughout the duration of this research project.
+I would push harder to incorporate diary studies to gain deeper ethnographic understanding throughout the duration of this research project.
 I missed an opportunity to gain further insights to a longer term observation of students rather than a point-in-time examination.

 3. We aren't done yet.